DDNStorage/exa-csi-driver/README.md

 ```

 ### Building lustre rpms
-You will need a vm with the kernel version matching that of the Openshift nodes.
+You will need a vm with the kernel version matching that of the OpenShift nodes.
 To check on nodes:
 ```bash
 oc get nodes
 oc debug node/c1-pk6k4-worker-0-2j6w8